thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 ## Order filling

-`Order A` and `Order B` are completely matching, both are consider fully filled.
+`Order A` and `Order B` are completely matching, both orders are considered fully filled.
 But what happens if one party can't fully satisfy his counter party ?

 For instance, let's consider `Order C` and `Order D`:

 `Order C`